Art

 When To Get a Commercial Headshot

-You want to schedule your commercial shoot around the time you’re starting to do more auditions and meeting with agents and managers.
+You want to schedule your commercial shoot around the time you’re starting to do more auditions and meetings with agents and managers.

 This typically happens when actors start booking commercials and print ads, but it varies from person to person.